matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 but backwards-incompatible refinement of Version 1 and will be released shortly.

+Documentation for the old `V1 authentication
+<../attic/v1_registration_login.rst>` is still available separately.

 Client Authentication
 ---------------------
 Most API endpoints require the user to identify themselves by presenting